 One strength of the BCSC is the ability to follow women longitudinally.
-This figure shows the number of screening mammograms per woman in the 6 active BCSC sites in 1996-2016.
-While approximately 28% of the women have only one screening mammogram in BCSC data, it should not be interpreted that these women had only one mammogram in twenty years.
+This figure shows the number of screening mammograms per woman in the 6 active BCSC sites in 1996-2019.
+While approximately 27% of the women have only one screening mammogram in BCSC data, it should not be interpreted that these women had only one mammogram in twenty-three years.
 The woman may have had a mammogram at a facility that was not in the BCSC.
 For women with multiple exams in the BCSC, we can examine patterns and screening performance over time.

 The BCSC data reflect the large changes over time in the types of mammograms used in U.S. community practice.
 Until the early 2000s almost all mammograms were film.
 Then digital mammograms became common, followed in recent years by the growth in 3D mammography (also known as tomosynthesis).
 Film mammography has all but disappeared.

 Number of Film, Digital, and 3d Mammograms in the bcsc by year, 1996-2018

 Sensitivity and Specificity of Screening Digital Mammography by BI-RADS Density, Women 40-74 years, 2012-2018

 The following must be cited when reproducing this data:

 "The Breast Cancer Surveillance Consortium and its data collection and sharing activities are funded by the National Cancer Institute (P01CA154292).
 Downloaded xx/xx/xxxx from the Breast Cancer Surveillance Consortium Web site - http://www.bcsc-research.org/.
 More information regarding the BCSC is available at: http://bcsc-research.org/."